liamse/TableViewTutorial/README.md

 </TableView>
 ```

-Until here you render a `TableView`.
+Until here we render a `TableView`.